jeremytammik/tbc/a/1916_vs_extension.md

 I read a scary article in The Economist about how the temperature on Earth keeps rising:
 [The IPCC delivers its starkest warning yet about climate change](https://www.economist.com/science-and-technology/the-ipcc-delivers-its-starkest-warning-yet-about-climate-change/21803522)
 &ndash; The effects of a hotter planet are visible around the world (you may need to subscribe to read the full article).
-They discuss how to reduce greenhouse gas emissions, especialy methane, and actively remove carbon dioxide from the atmosphere to prevent the warming of our planet.
+They discuss how to reduce greenhouse gas emissions, especially methane, and actively remove carbon dioxide from the atmosphere to prevent the warming of our planet.

 ####<a name="5"></a> We are the Weather

 On the same topic, I recently finished Jonathan Safran Foer's book [*We are the weather*](https://wearetheweatherbook.com).

 I highly recommend it to anyone interested in an analysis of what each of us can do about the climate change problem right here and now.
-Basically, he recommends we eat less meat and consume less animal products.
+Basically, he recommends we eat less meat and consume less animal products in general.
 According to the reliable sources he quotes, raising animals is contributing somewhere between 14.5% and 51% of *all* greenhouse gases, more than airplanes, cars, industry, construction, heating, anything and everything else.

 [Carbon farming](https://www.carboncycle.org/carbon-farming), carbon removal by agriculture and land management, might help on a global scale;